Coffee is so much more than just a drink many of us reach for every day.

 This is the perfect book for coffee lovers who don't necessarily want to get into the nitty-gritty of the coffee industry or coffee production.

-This book offers a comprehensive guide into different types of coffee and coffee preparation techniques, as well as the various devices that you can use.
+This book provides a comprehensive guide to various types of coffee and coffee preparation techniques, as well as the different devices available for use.

 So if you're someone who doesn't understand the difference between an espresso and an Americano, or between a cold brew and iced coffee, you can start with this book.